|ACTS CONSIDERED DISPENSATIONALLY|

 The kingdom in abeyance

-11. After the blinding of Israel at Acts 28:28, Gentiles continued to be saved in spite of Israel's unbelief.
+11. After the blinding of Israel at Acts 28:28, individual Jews and individual Gentiles continued to be saved in spite of national Israel's unbelief.
 Israel's blinded eyes, deaf ears and hardened heart coincided with God's prophetic program being placed on hold and all features of the "mystery" previously hidden in God would now be revealed in all their fullness.
 As part of this new program, the Jew was no longer "first," as had been the case during their previous covenantal relationship with God.
 The Holy Spirit, through Paul, revealed new non-prophesied blessings for all believers (whether Gentile or Jew, without any national distinction or superiority.
 This new sphere of blessing was not a millennial blessing on earth, but spiritual blessings "in the heavenlies," plus blessings completely unknown in the prophetic writings, or in the gospels, or even in the entire book of Acts.

 After the final blinding of Israel at Acts 28:28, Luke's historical record of the Acts closes without specifying a doctrinal basis for the message that would follow Israel's spiritual demise.
 The unfolding of this new revelation is left to the letters written from prison by the apostle Paul (Ephesians, Philippians, Colossians, 1 Timothy, 2 Timothy and Titus).
 Therein are contained the doctrinal basis for our spiritual blessing following the suspension of Israel's New Covenant.
 It is thankfully true that many of the precious foundational truths of the New Covenant also appear in those prison epistles, such as the truth of redemption by the precious blood of Christ.
 But some features are missing, such as physical signs and wonders.
 These physical manifestations are replaced by spiritual blessings not previously revealed in that prophesied covenant.
 In summary, rather than lose blessings, believers previously saved under the New Covenant have moved upward, and have gained blessings beyond measure.
 To God be the glory!